-This article is an edited transcript of Treasures of British History with Peter Snow on Dan Snow’s History Hit, first broadcast 28 September 2016.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of Treasures of British History with Peter Snow, available on History Hit TV.

 Dan Snow and his father, Peter, sifted through more than 2,000 years of British history in search of key surviving documents to include in their book Treasures of British History.